Report also indicates the best place to work during the pandemic

 - Utah stays busy as a bee: New grads can get jazzed up to live and work in Utah, a state known for more than just its booming industry.
 (Who likes to ski?)
 The Beehive State has the highest employment growth projection of 5.5 for 2019–2021 and the third lowest unemployment rate in 2018.

 - Over half the jobs in DC require degrees: The District of Columbia has by far the highest percentage (52%) of jobs requiring a bachelor’s degree or higher, followed by Massachusetts at 35%.
 The lowest percentage (18%) came from Nevada, so it’s a bigger gamble to find a job that matches (and pays for) your educational experience.
+If you’re needing a BS degree, check out a bachelor of science in computer programming.

 - Unemployment in North Dakota: The Sioux State’s unemployment rate was 1.9 in 2018, over five times lower than the highest unemployment rate of 10.3 in Mississippi.
 The national average unemployment rate was 5.5 in 2018.